fabzak/crazyflie_autonomous_exploration_mapping_navigation/README.md

 ### What has actually been flown

-**Software capability is not flight evidence.** The physical testing described below predates the configuration above and was deliberately bounded; nothing here has been re-flown since the mission bounds were removed.
+**Software capability is not flight evidence.** The real profiles are unbounded today, and nothing below was flown under them.

-Earlier physical testing used `layer_explore` only, on a single layer, in **bounded supervised runs**: that configuration set `halt_after_state` so an experiment ended at a chosen state before the operator had to react.
-Flight logs are kept locally under `ros2_ws/log/real_flight_*` and are not committed.
+The physical testing that exists used `layer_explore` only, on a single layer, in **bounded supervised runs** — that configuration set `halt_after_state`, so an experiment ended at a chosen state before the operator had to react.
+No flight log, bag or saved real map from those runs is in this repository, so none of it can be re-derived from raw data.

-Demonstrated in the air at that time, with logged evidence: radio link and telemetry, the Multi-Ranger and TF pipeline, the operator keyboard (arm / authorize / land / emergency), takeoff, the room-height probe, the 120° yaw scan, live occupancy updates, the bounded validation hold, and a controlled landing followed by disarm — i.e. the chain `TAKEOFF → PROBE → SCAN → VALIDATION_HOLD → land → disarmed`.
-Later supervised runs also exercised frontier selection, A\* routing and short navigation legs; treat any claim beyond the chain above as provisional unless you have the corresponding log.
+Demonstrated in the air at that time: radio link and telemetry, the Multi-Ranger and TF pipeline, the operator keyboard (arm / authorize / land / emergency), takeoff, the room-height probe, the 120° yaw scan, live occupancy updates, the bounded validation hold, and a controlled landing followed by disarm — i.e. the chain `TAKEOFF → PROBE → SCAN → VALIDATION_HOLD → land → disarmed`.
+Later supervised runs also exercised frontier selection, A\* routing and short navigation legs.
+Treat this as a record of what was observed, not as reproducible evidence.

-**Never executed on the physical aircraft:** completing a layer, saving a real map (`ros2_ws/map_real/` is empty), the climb to a second layer, multi-layer real mapping, and the whole of `cf_auto` — real navigation, real map switching and real layer transitions, diagonal or vertical.
-All of these are implemented and, since the mission bounds were removed, also **enabled** in the real configuration — but they remain **unvalidated on hardware**.
+**Never executed on the physical aircraft:** completing a layer, saving a real map (`ros2_ws/map_real/` still holds only `.gitkeep`), the climb to a second layer, multi-layer real mapping, and the whole of `cf_auto` — real navigation, real map switching and real layer transitions, diagonal or vertical.
+All of these are implemented and **enabled** in the real configuration, and all remain **unvalidated on hardware**.
 Enabled is not flown.

 ## Known limitations